What to do if you find orphaned wildlife

 During the Spring, the Ontario SPCA and Humane Society typically receives many calls about orphaned wildlife – and this year is no different.
 We want to ensure you have all the information you need to protect wildlife and help them if they are in distress.

 Note: Whenever young mammals are found, an attempt should be made to reunite them with their parent(s).
 Parents provide the best care for young wildlife.
 When young are inadvertently removed from their parents, it decreases the likelihood that they will survive, even with expert human care.
-Different species of mammals have different development phases and types of parental care, therefore it is important to know some specific information about a species prior to determining if an animal has been orphaned.
+Each wildlife species has its own specific needs and requires specialized care to recover.

 Check out the links below for helpful information on finding a variety of orphaned wildlife in your communities.

 What to do if you find orphaned deer